Where do I begin?

 - Increase productivity and reduce turnover through effective onboarding.
 Effective onboarding processes do more than just familiarize your new hire to their work environment and responsibilities: they reaffirm your company culture and the value of working at your business.
 When done effectively, onboarding leads to higher performance, greater job satisfaction, and lower turnover, among other benefits.
 The most successful onboarding procedures accomplish four main tasks:

 - Giving new hires confidence in performing their job duties; Making clear what’s expected from them in their role;Introducing and integrating them into the team of staff members; and Demonstrating the culture of your business and how best to work within it.1Bauer, T. (2010).
 Onboarding New Employees: Maximizing Success.
 Retrieved December 15, 2017 from https://www.shrm.org/foundation/ourwork/initiatives/resources-from-past-initiatives/Documents/Onboarding%20New%20Employees.pdf.

 How do I design a strong onboarding process?

 Expert tips for designing a strong onboarding process that sets your employees up for success include:

 - Keep your onboarding materials consistent with your company culture.
 If you have formal materials that you use when onboarding new staff, make sure they’re consistent with the culture you want to foster at your business.
+For example, if your materials include photos, these images should feature the racial and ethnic, gender, age, and other diversity you celebrate at your company.
 Indeed, your onboarding should include company culture and values so employees understand what drives the company from day one.